-Homeware: You probably use glass drink ware every day.
+Homeware: You probably use glass drinkware every day.
 Think of kiln-fired glass dishes in the same way.
 All plates, bowls, cocktail stirrers etc. are food safe, and we certainly hope you will use them often.
-Wash the glass with warm/hot soapy water and a soft cloth, then dry with a normal dish towel.
+It's safe to put the glass in your dishwasher if you pack it carefully and avoid that it's been touch by other dishes.
+Otherwise, wash your intem with warm/hot soapy water and a soft cloth, then dry with a normal dish towel.
 This said, glass can break, so please handle with care at all times, especially when handling on hard surfaces.

 What other materials are used in your jewellery pieces?

 Stud earring posts, hooks or hoops are either sterling silver or hypo-allergenic surgical grade stainless steel.
 Please see item description for details.
 I also offer clip-on backs that can be added to my stud earrings.

 Pendant bails are sterling silver coated and have a clear hypo-allergenic finish which protects the silver plating from wear and oxidation, it will not tarnish if properly cared for.

 Ring and bracelets bases are silver coated, lead and nickel free.

 Rings are usually adjustable (unless otherwise noted) and fit approx. sizes 5.5 – 9.

 Link bracelets can be shortened by removing one or more links, which you can do yourself (contact me for instructions).

 Where can I find and look at your glass in person?

 Please check the Meet us section of this Website for info on Open Studio events, markets and stockists.